emarsden/dash-mpd-cli/README.md

 Matroska, AVI).
 There is a good explanation of adaptive bitrate video streaming at [howvideo.works](https://howvideo.works/#dash).

-This commandline application allows you to download content (audio or video) described by an MPD manifest.
+This commandline application allows you to **download streaming video** or audio to your local device.
 This involves selecting the alternative with the most appropriate encoding (in terms of bitrate, codec, etc.), fetching segments of the content using HTTP or HTTPS requests and muxing audio and video segments together.
 There is also support for downloading subtitles (mostly WebVTT, TTML, SRT, tx3g and SMIL formats, with some support for wvtt format).

 This application builds on the [dash-mpd](https://crates.io/crates/dash-mpd) crate.
+It works for streaming that uses DASH adaptive streaming (MPD manifests), and doesn't currently have support for HLS streaming (m3u8 manifests).

 📖 You may be interested in the [user manual](https://emarsden.github.io/dash-mpd-cli/).